 Q: Who can get married at Holy Trinity Church?

 A: To celebrate a wedding at Holy Trinity Church, either the bride or groom must be Catholic and both free to marry.
 The bride or groom or the family of one of them must be registered and active parishioners.
 The bride or groom must contact the Parish Office at least nine months before the proposed wedding date to reserve the church.
 A meeting with Fr.
-Eric or one of the parish Deacons must be held before the date can be considered set.
+Pat or the parish Deacons must be held before the date can be considered set.
 A Mass can be held with the wedding ceremony if both parties are baptized Catholics.
 Otherwise, a service without a Mass will be the setting for the wedding.

 Non-parishioners can use the church for their wedding by making arrangements through the Parish Office.
 Parishioners are given priority as to the date for a wedding.
 The bride and groom must make their own arrangements for obtaining a priest or deacon to do the wedding preparation and to preside at the ceremony.

 A: No weddings can be scheduled during Advent or Lent except with permission from Fr.
 Pat.
 Although most weddings take place on Saturday, weddings can also be scheduled for Friday evenings or other weekdays.
 Rehearsals for the weddings are usually held the night before at 6:00 PM.

 Q: Can another priest or minister of another denomination be involved in the wedding?